keystonejs/keystone/docs/pages/docs/guides/images-and-files.md

     accessKeyId,
     // The S3 Secret pulled from the S3_SECRET_ACCESS_KEY environment variable secretAccessKey,
+    // the S3 endpoint pulled from S3_ENDPOINT environment variable
+    endpoint,
     // The S3 links will be signed so they remain private
     signed: { expiry: 5000 },
   },